 In other words giving birth is, inherently and hormonally, a passionate and sexual act.
 From the perspective of hormone levels in both mother and baby, we could say that birth is the most passionate experience that we will ever have.

 But these passionate hormones are not just feel-good add-ons.
-They actually orchestrate the physical processes of birth (and sexual activity) and enhance efficiency, safety and ease for both mother and baby.
+They actually orchestrate the physical processes of birth (and sexual activity) and enhance safety, ease, and pleasure for both mother and baby.
 This hormonal cocktail also rewards birthing mothers with the experience of ecstasy and fulfilment, making us want to give birth again and again.
-All mammals share virtually the same hormonal crescendo at birth, and this is a necessary pre-requisite for mothering in most species, switching on instinctive maternal behaviour.
+All mammals share virtually the same hormonal crescendo at birth, and this is a necessary pre-requisite for mothering in other mammalian species, switching on instinctive maternal behaviour.

 Passion and love are as powerful a combination at birth as they are in sexual activity.
 And in birth, as in sex, we release oxytocin, the hormone of love, in huge quantities.
 Here again, our hormones are directing us toward optimal and ecstatic experiences yet this system is also extremely vulnerable to interference.

-For example a labouring woman’s production of oxytocin is drastically reduced by the use of epidural pain relief — this is the reason why epidurals prolong labour.
-And even when an epidural has worn off her oxytocin peak, which causes the powerful final contractions that are designed to birth her baby quickly and easily, will still be significantly lessened and she is more likely to have her baby pulled out with forceps as a result.
+For example a labouring woman’s production of oxytocin is reduced by the use of epidural pain relief — this is the reason why epidurals prolong labour.
+And even when an epidural has worn off her oxytocin peak, which causes the powerful final contractions that are designed to birth her baby quickly and easily, will still be significantly lessened and she is more likely to have require assistance to birth her baby with forceps or vacuum as a result.

-The drug syntocinon (pitocin), which has been called the most abused drug in obstetrics, is also implicated.
-It is a synthetic form of the hormone oxytocin, and is used for induction and for augmentation (or acceleration) of labour.
+Synthetic oxytocin (Syntocinon, Pitocin), which has been called the most abused drug in obstetrics, is also implicated.
+This drug is used for induction and for augmentation (or acceleration) of labour.
 Large numbers of women giving birth in developed countries receive large doses of this drug in labour for one of these reasons.
-For example, in Australia this figure approaches 50 percent.
+For example, in Australia this figure approaches 50 percent, and most women also receive this as their baby is born as part of a package of measures to reduce bleeding (Postpartum hemorrhage, PPH).

-When a labouring woman has syntocinon administered by drip, for induction or augmentation, her body’s oxytocin receptors may lose their sensitivity and ability to respond to this hormone.
-We know that women in this situation are vulnerable to haemorrhage after birth, and even more syntocinon becomes necessary to counter that risk.
+When a labouring woman has synthetic oxytocin administered by drip, for induction or augmentation, her body’s oxytocin receptors may lose their sensitivity and ability to respond to this hormone.
+We know that women in this situation are vulnerable to haemorrhage after birth, and even more synthetic oxytocin becomes necessary to counter that risk.

-We do not know, however, what the long-tern consequences of interference with the oxytocin system may be for mothers and babies, and for their ongoing relationship.
+We do not know, however, what the long-tern consequences of such interference with the oxytocin system may be for mothers and babies.

 I had a very powerful experience of oxytocin as the hormone of love while labouring with my fourth baby, Maia Rose.
 As the waves of labour strengthened I found myself looking into the eyes of my beloved, telling him ‘I love you, I love you, I love you…’ as each wave of labour washed over me.
 This ecstatic experience has created more love in my heart, in our relationship, and in our family, and has taught me, in a very physical way, that giving birth is also making love.

-I sense that, for modern women, difficulty with surrender can reflect a lack of confidence in our bodies.
+For modern women, difficulty with surrender may reflect a lack of confidence in our bodies.
 This is not surprising when our society is distrustful of the natural order in general, and women’s bodies in particular.
-This view is further reinforced by the obstetric model, with its long lists of all that can possibly go wrong with our birthing bodies, and its myriad of technological fixes, designed to rescue us from these exaggerated dangers.
+This view is further reinforced by the obstetric model, with its long lists of all that can possibly go wrong with our birthing bodies, and its myriad of technological fixes, designed to rescue us from these dangers.

 Along with this forgetting of the awesome but natural power of our female bodies, we have also lost our birthing patrons: the goddesses and saints who have, for millennia, guided women through this transition, where the veil between life and death is at its thinnest.
 Today, this guidance is available to us, when and if we need it, in the living form of a midwife: a woman who has pledged to be with (mid) women (wyfe) in birth.
 A good midwife can remind us by her presence that we carry genetically the birthing successes of all our foremothers and that we know already how to give birth.

 When we surrender conscious control, we also allow our deeper innate rhythms to surface: this can be a profound experience for a birthing woman.
 In allowing her labour to go at its own pace, without hurry or interference, a woman learns to trust her own, and her baby’s, natural rhythms.
-Such trust is another gift; another way that Mother Nature ensures optimal mothering and maximum survival for our young.
+Such trust is another gift; another way that Mother Nature assists us to mother with ease and pleasure.

-In surrendering to birth, we also learn about our role on the earth: we are neither the rulers nor the architects of creation.
-Life comes through us, simply and gracefully, when we allow it.
+In surrendering to birth, we learn to be truly present to what is, and we can discover more about our role on the Earth.
+We are not the rulers or architects of creation.
+Life comes through us, with the most ease and grace, when we simply allow it.

 We live in a culture that prizes, and puts its faith in, technology.
 We reward those, such as doctors, who are masters of technology and indeed we are fortunate to have their skills available to us when we need them.
 And even though we may want less technology in birth, we are witnessing more and more litigation against obstetricians, almost all of which blames them for not using enough technology.